Download This Bill in Microsoft Word format

 (4) eligible customers must be allowed to bundle their demand under a single participating customer agreement and renewable energy contract and must be eligible annually to procure an amount of capacity as approved by the commission.

-(B) The commission may approve a program that provides for options that include, but are not limited both variable and fixed generation credit options.
+(B) The commission may approve a program that provides for options that include, but are not limited to, both variable and fixed generation credit options.

 (D) A participating customer shall bear the burden of any reasonable costs associated with participating in a voluntary renewable energy program.
 An electrical utility may not charge any nonparticipating customers for any costs incurred pursuant to the provisions of this section.

 (E) A renewable energy facility may be located anywhere in the electrical utility's service territory within the utility's balancing authority.

 (F) If the commission determines that an electrical utility has a voluntary renewable energy program on file with the commission as of the effective date of this chapter, that conforms with the requirements of this section, the utility is not required to make a new filing to meet the requirements of subsection (A).

 Section 58-41-40.
 (A) It is the intent of the General Assembly to expand the opportunity to support solar energy and support access to solar energy options for all South Carolinians, including those who lack the income to afford the upfront investment in solar panels or those who do not own their homes or have suitable rooftops.
 The General Assembly encourages all electric service providers in this State to consider offering neighborhood community solar programs.